Seagate/cloudfuse/doc/cloudfuse_unmount_all.md

 ### Synopsis

 Unmount all instances of Cloudfuse.
-Only available on Linux

 ```
 cloudfuse unmount all [flags]